- 1 Top 7 Best Styluses Compared

 If you’re looking for a stylus to scroll through the Internet, we recommend the Bargains Depot stylus.
 This product features two rubber tips, measuring 4.5mm and 6mm, making it versatile enough to use on a small smartphone or larger tablet.
 It also weighs just over 9 grams, making it the lightest stylus on this list, to prevent your wrist from aching after hours of continuous use.

 The Bargains Depot stylus is sensitive and the tip is shaped to a point so you don’t need to press hard on your screen and drag it on your device.
 This prevents any scratches and marks from forming on your device due to pressure.
+Don’t neglect the best tablet cover to protect your slate either.

 #5 Fenix – Set of 20 Universal Stylus – Best for ChildrenWHY WE LIKE IT: The Fenix stylus is the shortest product on this list, measuring only 4”, and features a soft tip to prevent any damage to the screen.
 Your purchase includes a pack of 20 and they’re available in a range of colors, making them a great choice for children to use on their tablets.